-Objective: Initiate timely investigations

-Measured by: Children seen face-to-face by a worker following a referral accepted for investigation
+Objective:Initiate timely investigationsMeasured by:Children seen face-to-face by a worker following a referral accepted for investigation

-When an intake caseworker receives a report of suspected child abuse or neglect, the worker must determine, based on the information provided, whether the report meets the legal criteria to warrant an investigation.
+When an intake caseworker receives a report of suspected child abuse or neglect, the worker must determine, based on the information provided, whether the report meets the legal sufficiency to warrant an investigation.
 The caseworker must establish if the information indicates that some type of abuse or neglect may have occurred and if he or she has enough information to identify and locate the child or children involved.

-Intakes meeting the sufficiency screen and criteria for either an emergent or a non-emergent response are screened in for investigation.
-When a child or group of children meets the legal criteria for an emergent response or is determined to be at "imminent risk" of harm, a caseworker must initiate the investigation and make face-to-face contact with the child within 24 hours of receipt of the referral.
-Intakes meeting the criteria for non-emergent response require caseworkers to make face-to-face contact with the child within 72 hours from receipt of referral.
+Intakes meeting the sufficiency screen and criteria for either an emergent or a non-emergent response are screened in for investigation or family assessment response.
+When a child or group of children meets the legal criteria for an emergent response or is determined to be at "imminent risk" of harm, a caseworker must initiate the investigation and make face-to-face contact with the child within 24 hours of receipt of the intake.
+Intakes meeting the criteria for non-emergent response require caseworkers to make face-to-face contact with the child within 72 hours from receipt of the intake.

-During state fiscal year 2013, 97.8 percent of children in emergent referrals were seen within 24 hours.
-Of the children in non-emergent referrals, 97.9 percent were seen within 72 hours.
-Performance for both measures exceeded the target of 97 percent established for state fiscal years 2011-13.
-Children's Administration continues to make efforts to improve child safety, evidenced by the Results Washington target established at the beginning of state fiscal year 2014 that 98.5 percent of children will be seen within 24 hours.
+During state fiscal year 2014, 98.5 percent of children in emergent intakes were seen within 24 hours.
+Of the children in non-emergent intakes, 98.7 percent were seen within 72 hours.
+Performance for both measures met or exceeded the targets established for state fiscal years 2013-15.
+Children's Administration continues its efforts to improve child safety, evidenced by the Results Washington target established at the beginning of state fiscal year 2014 that 98.5 percent of children in emergent intakes will be seen within 24 hours.